 Reduce excess acidity in your mouth after eating by brushing or rinsing your mouth well so as to remove food residue and counter acidity.

-Minimize snacking, (including sugary drinks, candy and mints) as this leads to a constant supply of acid in the mouth.
+Minimize snacking, (including sugary drinks, candy, and mints) as this leads to a constant supply of acid in the mouth.

-Another important thing to do everyday is to floss your teeth.
+Another important thing to do every day is to floss your teeth.
 The teeth are usually touching each other, so there is no other way to get into the space between teeth.
 Flossing too has to be done the right way.
 You don’t want to slash your gums.
-Floss not only removes the food particles from between teeth, but also the plaque that builds between teeth.
-It is good to be methodical when flossing and brushing, so that no surfaces of any teeth are missed.
+Floss not only removes the food particles from between teeth but also the plaque that builds between teeth.
+It is good to be methodical when flossing and brushing so that no surfaces of any teeth are missed.

 Apply a few drops of clove oil on the gum above or beneath the aching tooth.
-Cloves contain eugenol, a local anaesthetic.
+Cloves contain eugenol, a local anesthetic.
 If you do not have clove oil at home, powder the cloves finely and make a very thick decoction out of it.
-Soak a cotton wool in this decoction and place it on the hurting tooth.
+Soak cotton wool in this decoction and place it on the hurting tooth.

 Apply a cotton wool ball soaked in echinacea tincture to the affected tooth.

 Apply a paste of powdered slippery elm bark mixed with a little water.

 Herbal tea made from mango flowers acts as an astringent, soothes inflammation, and relieves pain.

 After cleaning teeth, gently massage gums with fingertip, then rinse mouth with cold black tea.
 The tannin in the tea acts as an astringent and reduces bleeding.